KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

     Table widget cross-navigation configuration.

-To enable one first of all is necessary to set a cross navigation inside the "cross-navigation definition" functionality.
+To enable one, first of all is necessary to set a cross navigation inside the *"Cross-navigation definition"* functionality from the administration menu.
 There is possible to set the starting/arrival point and to set the connection between different output/input parameters.

-After this passage you will have the possibility to enable the cross-navigation in the tab and choose the user interaction that will start the navigation, if more than one are available.
+After this passage you will have the possibility to enable the cross-navigation in the widget's tab and choose the user interaction that will start the navigation, if more than one are available.

 The most complex example is the table widget cross-navigation, because it allows 3 different interactions: